Table Of Contents

 Accrual Accounting:

-Taxes must be paid on all earned income, even if the cash hasn’t been collected yet.
+Taxes are paid on all earned income, even if the cash hasn’t been collected yet.
 This can create tax obligations before cash is in hand, affecting cash flow management.

 Cash Accounting: